jlengstorf/lengstorf.com/src/posts/79-right-thing-easy-thing/index.md

 to become a smoker.
 These days, it's far easier to just not bother at all.[^cigarettes]

+[^cigarettes]:
-[^cigarettes]: When I played in a band, half or more of the people I met smoked.
-I slipped into the habit, and I became a pretty heavy smoker.<br><br>Then the band broke up.
+  When I played in a band, half or more of the people I met smoked.
+I slipped into the habit, and I became a pretty heavy smoker.

+  Then the band broke up.
 Continuing to smoke would mean regularly interrupting my workflow to go outside and smoke — where I'd get dirty looks from people on the street — then come back inside and get yelled at by my girlfriend for smelling bad.
 I quit for _entirely_ convenient reasons; health never even entered the conversation.

 <figure class="figure figure--center">
   <img src="./images/monica-araya.jpg" alt="Monica Araya at TED." />